OPSECMethodology

 • Hardware Separation: In extreme cases, dedicated hardware that never connects to your primary network is required.

-2. Network Anonymity (Beyond VPNs)
+2. Network Isolation (Beyond VPNs)

 • The Tor Network: Useful for routing, but beware of malicious exit nodes.